Teams, tales and tips – a guide to the local game

-Enschede is the unlikely home of the fourth most successful Dutch club of all time.
-Not that FC Twente don’t deserve this ranking beside the Big Three of Ajax, PSV and Feyenoord.
+Enschede is the unlikely home of the fourth most successful Dutch club of all time – FC Twente sit behind the Big Three of Ajax, PSV and Feyenoord.
 Only one of two teams since 1965 to have broken Holland’s three-party domination, FC Twente have twice overcome near financial collapse.
 Moreover, ‘De Tukker’ were only formed in that very year of 1965, thus giving everyone else a decade-long head start in the all-time league table.

 Smack by the German border, speaking its own Saxon-like dialect, the capital of the region of Twente is best known as being the producer of Grolsch beer, named sponsors of the modern-day football ground whose fortress-like character helped the home club to win that Dutch title in 2010.